Week 2 takeaways for every team: Concern for Eagles, Steelers?

 Daniel Carlson misses a 35-yard field goal attempt in overtime as time expires, giving the Vikings a 29-29 tie with the Packers.

-The most talked about subject after the Packers' tie wasn't how Aaron Rodgers valiantly played through an injured left knee.
-Rather, it was the questionable roughing-the-passer call on Clay Matthews that wiped out a late fourth-quarter interception that might have clinched the game.
-And you can bet it will be a point of discussion right up until next Sunday's game at Washington, which became even more critical after the Packers failed to close out this win. -- Rob Demovsky
+The most talked about subject after the Packers' tie wasn't how Aaron Rodgers valiantly played with an injured left knee.
+Rather, it was the questionable roughing-the-passer call on Clay Matthews that wiped out a late fourth-quarter interception that might have clinched the win.
+And you can bet it will be a point of discussion right up until next Sunday's game at Washington, which became even more critical after the tie. -- Rob Demovsky

 Atlanta Falcons 31, Carolina Panthers 24

 Matt Ryan made plays with his arm and his feet, accounting for four TDs and igniting his teammates with some Cam Newton-like scrambles.
-With Ryan playing at a high level, rookie Calvin Ridley scoring a TD and the Falcons establishing a running game behind Tevin Coleman (16 rushes, 107 rushing yards) -- not to mention creative play-calling and an admirable job by a banged-up offensive line -- the Falcons go into next week's showdown with the Saints feeling confident about their ability to put up points. -- Vaughn McClure
+With Ryan playing at a high level, rookie Calvin Ridley scoring a TD and the Falcons establishing a running game behind Tevin Coleman (16 rushes, 107 rushing yards) -- not to mention creative playcalling and an admirable job by a banged-up offensive line -- the Falcons go into next week's showdown with the Saints confident in their ability to put up points. -- Vaughn McClure

-The run defense, in the word of Panthers coach Ron Rivera, was "terrible'' and the number of dropped passes was "disappointing.''
-Throw in a make-shift offensive line because of injuries, and it was almost a miracle Carolina had a chance to tie Atlanta on the last play.
+The run defense, in the word of Panthers coach Ron Rivera, was "terrible" and the number of dropped passes was "disappointing."
+Throw in a makeshift offensive line because of injuries, and it was almost a miracle Carolina had a chance to tie Atlanta on the last play.
 Nevertheless, it put more emphasis on the need to win the next two games at home against Cincinnati and the New York Giants.
 Win those to get to 3-1 with outside linebacker Thomas Davis returning from a four-game suspension, and the sting from Sunday's loss won't feel so bad. -- David Newton

 Kansas City Chiefs 42, Pittsburgh Steelers 37

-The Chiefs have reason to feel they can outscore the 49ers next Sunday at Arrowhead Stadium -- and any of their other opponents down the line.
-They started strong offensively last year before hitting a midseason slump, but they also didn't have Patrick Mahomes as their quarterback.
+The Chiefs have reason to believe they can outscore the 49ers next Sunday at Arrowhead Stadium -- and any of their other opponents down the line.
+They started strong offensively last year before hitting a midseason slump, but they also didn't have Patrick Mahomes at quarterback.
 His presence, plus an improved collection of skill players that includes Sammy Watkins, makes them more difficult to defend this season. -- Adam Teicher

 Mahomes dominates Steelers with 6 TD passes